**Photo courtesy of google.com**

 Encouragement for the week:

 If you are not a Christian, you can look for Jesus and you will find Him.
-He is ready to show you how much He cares for you and it is something that never ends when you share a relationship with Him.
+He has the beautifully calming reassurance that you are desperate for in your life right now.